Workforce Planning and Analytics: Using Data to Make Strategic Decisions

 Reduced risk

-From layoffs and hiring freezes to merger and acquisition activity, organizations face a number of challenges.
+From layoffs and hiring freezes to merger and acquisition activity, organizations face many challenges.
 Data-driven workforce planning shows which employees may be at risk of burnout so you can act quickly.

 - Which employees are underutilized or overutilized — and take steps to rebalance workloads across teams.